Parallel server systems with cancel-on-completion redundancy: Model and asymptotic regime

 \subsection{Asymptotic regime.
 Mean-field scaled process}

 We consider the sequence of systems with $n\to\infty$, $\lambda^n \to \lambda \ge 0$, and $\pi_j^n \to \pi_j$ for all $j$, while all other system parameters remain fixed.

 From now on, the upper index $n$ of a variable/quantity will indicate that it pertains to the system with $n$ servers, or $n$-th system.
 Let $W_i^n(t)$ denote the workload of server $i$ at time $t$ in the $n$-th system.
 (When $W_i^n(t)=0$ we say that server $i$ at time $t$ is empty.)
 Clearly, for each $n$ the process $W^n(t) = (W^n_1(t), \ldots, W^n_n(t)), ~t\ge 0,$ is Markov with state space $\R_+^n$.
 We adopt the convention that its sample paths are RCLL.
-The process state $(0,\ldots,0)$, i.e. such that all servers are empty, we will call the empty state.
-The process $W^n(\cdot)$ is renewal, with renewals occurring when it enters the empty state.
+The process state $(0,\ldots,0)$, i.e. such that all servers are empty, we will call the empty state. \sasha{The process $W^n(\cdot)$ is renewal, with the empty state serving as a renewal atom, reachable from any other state; the renewals occur when the process enters the empty state.
+The process is irreducible, which follows from the reachability of the atom and the fact that the job arrival process is Poisson.}

 Consider also the following {\em mean-field} scaled quantities: \beql{eq-x-def2} x^n_w(t) \doteq (1/n) \sum_i \bI\{W_i^n(t)> w\}, ~~ w \ge 0. \end{equation} That is, $x^n_w(t)$ is the fraction of servers $i$ with $W_i^n(t)> w$.
 Then $x^n(t)=(x^n_w(t), ~w\ge 0)$ is a projection of $W^n(t)$, and $x^n(t), ~t\ge 0,$ is also a Markov process.
 Note that $x^n_0(t)$ is the fraction of busy servers (the instantaneous system load).